-- a. continues to move excessively slowly (over a number of moves) such that the opponent again files a complaint, and - b. the TD determines that the player has continued to demonstrate "DMD" behavior, the TD shall implement a penalty in keeping with this (rather low) level of Code of Conduct infraction.
+- a. continues to move excessively slowly (over several moves) such that the opponent again files a complaint, and - b. the TD determines that the player has continued to demonstrate "DMD" behavior, the TD shall implement a penalty in keeping with this (rather low) level of code of conduct infraction.
 (There is no specific penalty in the current ICCF rules for a DMD violation beyond the initial warning.)